 - 4 cups all-purpose flour or bread flour

-- Into the bread machine add all of the ingredients, except 1 tablespoon of buttermilk and 2 teaspoons of butter.
+- Into the bread machine add all of the ingredients.

 - Turn machine on "dough mode" and let it run it.
-When machine is done making dough, lightly flour the surface with flour and divide the dough into 20 balls.
+When machine is done making dough, lightly flour the surface with flour and divide the dough into 20 rolls.